Topics Map > OS and Desktop Applications > Applications

 - How it works

-- KMS activation requires a local machine running the Key Management Service on which client computers activate.
+- KMS activation requires a local server running the Key Management Service on which client computers activate.

 - There is no limit to the number of computers that can activate against a KMS server.